vdekercd/aitour-getting-started-with-ai-agents/README.md

 # Getting Started with AI Agents

-This repo is intended as a template for Microsoft AI Tour repositories
+This repo is a companion to this session at Microsoft AI Tour, a worldwide tour of events.

+> Learn more about Microsoft AI Tour on the official website.

 <br />
 <img src="https://github.com/cole-g-johnson/Interacting-With-LLMs/blob/main/LAB/assets/stack.png" width="400" />
 <br />